RasaHQ/rasa/docs/user-guide/validate-files.rst

 **verify_intents_in_stories():** Verification for intents in the stories, to check if they are valid.

-**verify_utterances():** Checks domain file for consistency between responses listed in the `responses` section and responses listed under actions.
+**verify_utterances():** Checks domain file for consistency between responses listed in the `responses` section and the utterance actions you have defined.

 **verify_utterances_in_stories():** Verification for utterances in stories, to check if they are valid.